openupthecloud/cloud-roles-database/README.md

-# Cloud Job Roles Database
+# Open Cloud Data

+## Motivation

+I created this project after getting asked many questions about getting into the cloud industry, and rather than giving my own anecdotal experience too much, I was curious to gather data.
+I decided one of the easiest places to start would be with publicly available job description information.
+I started [first by gathering data into a spreadsheet](https://www.youtube.com/watch?v=IjYo-LS6lVY), and whilst that was a useful learning exercise, that process was painful and slow... so I automated it.
+In future, this project can be extended with additional information such as from surveys.

+## Getting Started

-The purpose of this project is to ingest open-source information, such as information hosted on job descriptions, load it into a SQL (Postgres) database and host the information for analysis.
-Currently, the project runs no infrastructure so runs a three step process:
+This project ingests open-source information, such as information hosted on job descriptions, loads it into a SQL (Postgres) database and creates a website with the information for analysis.

+Currently, the project hosts no database, but runs a three step process:

 1. **Ingest** (`make run-ingest`) - Starts the crawling for data (depends upon `make db_migrate` already being invoked to setup the DB).
-2. **Compilation** (`make run-compilation`) - Compiles SQL queries into static JSON files used for rendering.
+2. **Compilation** (`make run-query-compilation`) - Compiles SQL queries into static JSON files used for rendering.
 3. **Rendering** as HTML (`make run-render`) - This command renders the JSON files as a static site.

+### Roadmap

-### General roadmap
+### Data Ingest

-- [ ] Extract salary information
+- [ ] Salary & pay information
-- [ ] Difference in skills between seniority
+- [ ] Seniority breakdowns
-- [ ] What soft skills are asked for?
+- [ ] Soft skills
-- [ ] Analysis on role overlaps
+- [ ] Role overlap
-- [ ] Kubernetes vs Serverless / AWS Lambda
+- [ ] Specialties, e.g. Kmubernetes vs Serverless
-- [ ] Go through Stack Overflow 2022 (update languages, databases, etc)
+- [ ] Update reference data based on Stack Overflow survey (e.g. languages and databases)
-- [ ] How much does work experience matter / asked for
+- [ ] Work experience
-- [ ] Location (and does this affect the data)?
+- [ ] Location
 - [ ] Update information on languages and monitoring
-- [ ] Update the information on certifications
+- [ ] Certifications
-- [ ] Update the information on niche cloud providers (digital ocean, etc)
+- [ ] Niche cloud providers (digital ocean, etc)
+- [ ] FAANG data

+### Insights

+- [ ] Delta of the cloud roles to the main data set
-- [ ] Extra data from specific companies, e.g. FAANG companies (and compare skills)
+- [ ] Most popular practices (not skills)
+- [ ] Most popular:
+  - [ ] databases
+  - [ ] infra as code tools
+  - [ ] programming language
+  - [ ] cloud provider
+- [ ] Should you learn one cloud provider or two (and the overlap)?
+- [ ] Which roles in the cloud use Kubernetes?

 ### Ingest